Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 - Buy swings, hanging ropes or good quality toys to keep them engaged.

 - If they are comfortable with your palm, help them to reach places.
-(Both my store-bought lovebirds were females, so I helped them reach top places by placing once they were on my palm.
-They got heavy whenever they were pregnant and couldn't fly that easily.)
+(Both my store-bought lovebirds were females, so I helped them reach higher perches by elevating them on my palm.
+However, they got heavy whenever they were pregnant and couldn't fly that easily.)

 From a New Bird to a Loving Pet